Humanity in Action Fellowship (HIA)

 National deadline: January 6, 2019 (11:59 p.m.
 PST)

 - sophomore, junior, senior or recent graduate (maximum two years from graduation)

 Award summary and conditions: Humanity in Action (HIA) programs are carried out over five weeks during the summer in Atlanta, Amsterdam, Berlin, Copenhagen, Sarajevo, and Warsaw.
 The HIA fellowship strives to facilitate a collective exploration of the social and political roots of discrimination, and to provide a forum where potential solutions can be considered and discussed.
 The programs are intended to instill a responsibility among HIA fellows to recognize and address the need to protect minorities and promote human rights in their own communities and around the world.
 As a requirement of participation, fellows are obligated to create an outreach initiative - an "Action Project" - in their home communities.
 The initiative should reflect the HIA fellowship experience.
 Upon successful completion, fellows are invited to become senior fellows and to join the global HIA network of young advocates.

 Costs: HIA covers the costs of participation and accommodation during the fellowship.
 However, all fellows are responsible for financing the cost of airfare to participate in the program.
 HIA covers this cost for fellows with documented need.
 Although HIA provides a modest stipend for meals, fellows should also plan to bring spending money for food and social activities during the program.

 - $40.00 application fee

-*Students list 2 recommenders and their email addresses in their application.
-The system will then generate an email to each recommender giving them instructions.
+*Students list two recommenders and their email addresses in their application.
+The online system then generates an email with instructions to each recommender.

 Faculty Representative: Keith Raether